Danny-Lenko/18-projects-polygon-repo/README.md

 ## 02 - Counter

-1) An ability to save a classList in a variable;
+1) An ability to save a classList in a variable

 ```js
 document.querySelectorAll('.btn').forEach(btn => {